BacaR00T/MGKB36/README.md

 # NOTES
 The top and bottom plates are 2mm thick.
 The perforation on the bottom plate is just for saving some material.
 The filament used is CR-PLA, and it's all printed on Ender 3 V2.
 And the holes are for M2.5 screws.
+The right part is the same but instead of a display it is equipted with two encoders.
+Holes for the encoders are 6mm in diameter.